John-Markus/SotA-Lua-Waypoints/README.md

     \waypoints restart              - Restart navigation from beginning
     \waypoints revert               - Restart from previous route (undo overwrites by others)
-    \waypoints load [path]          - Load navigation file from disk (adds .txt automatically)
+    \waypoints load [path]          - Load navigation file from disk (adds .txt automatically) " " (spaces) inside path will be converted to underline.

 ### Waypoint set
 \waypoint set can be initiated by following parties: